 Dr. De Delva has authored or coauthored several scientific articles that have been published in The Annals of Thoracic Surgery and the European Journal of Cardiothoracic Surgery.
-His research centers on such topics as health disparities in cancer, outcomes and quality improvement in thoracic surgery, and development of biologic tracheal substitutes.
+His research focuses on topics such as health disparities in cancer, outcomes and quality improvement in thoracic surgery and development of biologic tracheal substitutes.

 02. Fast Facts

 Main Specialty: Thoracic Surgery

 Other Interests & Specialties: Thoracic surgery, general cardiac/thoracic surgery, vascular surgery, gastrointestinal cancers, minimally invasive thoracic surgery, thoracic surgical oncology, lung cancer, mesothelioma and minimally invasive esophageal surgery.